-This course provides a set of tools, approaches and perspectives on game theory to mimic the human elements of decision-making best described by strategy and cooperation.
+Game theory provides a set of tools, approaches, and perspectives on decision making to mimic the human elements of decision making that is best described by strategy, coercion and cooperation.
+This course offers an introduction to fundamentals of game theory and decision making with a special emphasis on the foundations of the mathematical background.
 Topics covered include: games of skills, game of chance, cooperative, mixed motive, zero sum, coalition and repeated games.
 Students will be assigned real-world examples of game theory to investigate as projects.
-Prerequisite: Senior standing.
+Prerequisite: senior standing.